kohana/image/guide/image/examples/upload.md

 </html>
 ~~~

 Take note of the action attribute.
-It points to our `avatar/upload` action whose code goes to `views/avatar/upload.php`.
+It points to our `avatar/upload` action whose view code goes to `views/avatar/upload.php`.

 ~~~
 <html>